A BRIEF HISTORY OF HOMES IN ENGLAND

 In the 1890s, for the well to do, a new style or art and decoration appeared called Art Nouveau.
-It involved swirling and flowing lines and stylised plant forms.
+It involved swirling and flowing lines and stylized plant forms.

 20th Century Homes

 At the start of the 20th century working class homes in Britain had two rooms downstairs.
 The front room and the back room.
 The front room was kept for best and children were not allowed to play there.
 In the front room the family kept their best furniture and ornaments.
 The back room was the kitchen and it was where the family spent most of their time.
 Most families cooked on a coal-fired stove called a range, which also heated the room.